Kyle Rittenhouse juror dismissed for making joke ‘in bad taste’ about police shooting of Jacob Blake

-After “Juror 7,” who has not been publicly identified, confirmed Thursday he said the joke but declined to repeat what he told the deputy about Blake, Schroeder agreed with prosecutors, saying it was “clear that the appearance of bias is present and it would seriously undermine the outcome of the case.”
+After “Juror 7,” who has not been publicly identified, confirmed Thursday he said the joke but declined to repeat what he told the deputy about Blake, Schroeder agreed with prosecutors, saying it was “clear that the appearance of bias is present, and it would seriously undermine the outcome of the case.”

 “The best thing under the circumstances is I’m going to dismiss you from the jury, sir,” Schroeder said.
 Both the prosecution and defense agreed to dismiss the juror.

-The juror argued that what he said was not related to Rittenhouse, 18, who is charged with killing Joseph Rosenbaum, 36, and Anthony Huber, 26, and injuring Gaige Grosskreutz, now 27, with an AR-15-style weapon amid the chaotic unrest that erupted in Kenosha.
+The juror argued that what he said was not related to Rittenhouse, 18, who is charged with killing Joseph Rosenbaum, 36, and Anthony Huber, 26, and injuring Gaige Grosskreutz, now 27, with an AR-15-style weapon amid the unrest that erupted in Kenosha.
 Rittenhouse has pleaded not guilty to all counts, and his attorneys are expected to argue that he acted in self-defense.

 The juror, a middle-aged White man, spoke through a multicolored mask and appeared nervous while holding a microphone and mentioning Rittenhouse by his first name, according to a pool reporter in court.